 Patriots' Weekend 2005

-In September of 1780, Major Andre was captured in Tarrytown with proof of General Benedict Arnold’s betrayal.
-Andre was hanged in Tappan in October of the same year, less than a week after Arnold successfully defected to the British lines.
-We will begin with the Charlotte Cunneen-Hackett Lecture in Hudson River Valley at Marist on Thursday September 29th.
-There are lectures planned at the USMA West Point and the Tarrytown Music Hall for Friday September 30th, and commemorative celebrations of these events will take place in both Westchester and Rockland Counties Saturday and Sunday October 1st and 2nd.
+In September of 1780, Major John Andre was captured in Tarrytown with proof of General Benedict Arnold’s betrayal.
+Andre was hanged at Tappan in October of the same year, less than a week after Arnold successfully defected to the British lines.
+We will begin with the Charlotte Cunneen-Hackett Lecture in Hudson River Valley History at Marist on Thursday, September 29th.
+There are lectures planned at the USMA West Point and the Tarrytown Music Hall for Friday, September 30th, and commemorative celebrations of these events will take place in both Westchester and Rockland Counties Saturday and Sunday, October 1st and 2nd.

 Patriots' Weekend 2006

-The weekend will begin with the Charlotte Cunneen-Hackett Lecture in Hudson River Valley at Marist College to be followed by events in Westchester and Rockland counties to commemorate the march of the French Army under General Rochambeau to Philipsburgh, NY, to join General Washington's Continental Army for the siege of New York City in July-August 1781.
-Both armies then marched south to win the Battle of Yorktown, VA.
+The weekend will begin with the Charlotte Cunneen-Hackett Lecture in Hudson River Valley History at Marist College to be followed by events in Westchester and Rockland Counties to commemorate the march of the French Army under General Rochambeau to Philipsburgh, New York to join General Washington's Continental Army for the siege of New York City in July-August 1781.
+Both armies then marched south to win the Battle of Yorktown, Virginia.

 Patriots' Weekend 2007

-The weekend will begin with events at New Windsor Cantonment, in New Windsor, followed by events on the river and in Tappan, and Constitution Island in Cold Spring.
+There were three weekends of events in 2008, beginning with “Cease Fire – The War Ends, 1783” at the New Windsor Cantonment State Historic Site in New Windsor, NY, followed by events on the river and in Tappan and Constitution Island in Cold Spring.